 There are three reasons why people search online for businesses.

 Your website is how you reach these customers at each level of their discovery.
 Your content, reviews, and videos help show you are the best person for the job and can be trusted.
 People want to know who they are doing business with which is why 30% of people will not do business with a business that doesn't have a website.

-If you dont have a website, consumers looking for online information about your business are only influenced by:
+If you do not have a website, consumers looking for online information about your business are only influenced by: